 When a musician plays the A note on the piano at 27 hz, the piano simultaneously produces a 54 hz harmonic sound.
 Although the sound is twice the hertz level, it plays softer than the A note.
 The 81 Hz is even quieter than 54 Hz, and this pattern continually repeats itself.

-The Frequency of Music by Subset
+Music Frequency by Subset

 Audio frequency divides into the following subsets: